flutter/website/src/release/breaking-changes/notifications.md

 characteristics:

-  * If there was no receiver for a given notification type, the entire element tree above the notification would be traversed and type checked.
+  * If there was no receiver for a given notification type, the entire element tree above the notification dispatch point would be traversed and type checked.
   * For multiple notifications in a given frame (which is common for scroll views) we ended up traversing the element tree multiple times.

 If there were multiple or nested scroll views on a given page, the situation was worsened significantly - each scroll view would dispatch multiple notifications per frame.
 For example, in the Dart/Flutter Devtools flamegraph page, we found that about 30% of CPU time was spent dispatching notifications.

-In order to reduce the cost of dispatching notifications, we have changed notification dispatch so that it only visits parents that are notification listeners, reducing the number of elements visited per frame.
+In order to reduce the cost of dispatching notifications, we have changed notification dispatch so that it only visits ancestors that are notification listeners, reducing the number of elements visited per frame.

 However, the old notification system exposed the fact that it traversed